Review: A boozy lakeside picnic at Albourne Estates

 The estate is a stone’s throw – well, 8 miles – from Brighton.
-Our visit coincided with the best weather of the year so far – perfect timing for a tour, tasting and lakeside picnic.
+Our visit last year coincided with a balmy day so was perfect timing for a tour, tasting and lakeside picnic.
 The tour part lasts around 1.5 hours with a leisurely walk to take in the vines (42,000 to be exact, according to our host Monica) followed by a peek around the bottling facilities, where the wines are hand-blended on site.
 Given that Albourne produced their first vintage in 2013, it’s quite a coup that they went on to win UK Wine of the Year in 2015, with a Bacchus wine from their second ever harvest.

 For the sparkling wine they use the classic champagne varieties of Chardonnay, Pinot Noir and Pinot Meunier.
 They use Pinot Gris, Pinot Blanc, Pinot Noir, Bacchus and Ortega for their stills.
 Check me, sounding knowledgeable.